percona/percona-server-mongodb-operator/docs/enhancements/TEMPLATE.md

 ## 8. Error Handling and Edge Cases [REQUIRED]

 One subsection per scenario.
 Each must specify:
 - Trigger condition (when does this happen?)
 - Expected operator behavior (what should the reconciler do?)
 - User-visible feedback (status condition, event, log message)

 Examples:
 - Pod not ready during reconciliation
-  - MySQL unreachable (network partition, crash loop)
+- MongoDB unreachable (network partition, crash loop)
 - Cloud storage credentials invalid or expired
 - Partial failure during rolling update
 - Upgrade from older operator version missing new fields
 - PVC resize or storage class mismatch

 ### 8.1 [Scenario Name]